 - 4 tablespoons of rice vinegar

-- Mix the pasta, carrots, pepper, onion, peas, corn and ham (or cheese).
+- Mixing salad: In a large mixing bowl, combine pasta, carrots, pepper, onion, peas, corn and ham.

 - Adding dressing: Add mayo and paprika and stir to combine.
 If you want to add vegan dressing instead, whisk the vinegar into the olive oil, in a separate bowl, followed by the mustard and pepper.
 Then combine this with the salad and season with salt if needed.

 - Serving: Serve at room temperature, or cover and chill if it will be served later.
 Best served within 6 hours.